TiagoGlueck/Music_Search_Project/README.md

 # Music_Search_Project
-This code will open your music on four different sites with python
+This code will open your music on four different sites like spotify, letras, deezer and youtube with python